leimath/leimath.github.io/content/posts/diophantine-toolbox.md

 This write-up especially focusses on the easier side of things related to cater Scholarship problems and **not** Olympiad Problems which may require various additional specialised methods.

+We do **not** illustrate any methods with examples since it is often quite restricting to see a few examples and become limited to one such method, whereas in an exam environment multiple trial with several approaches are almost always necessary.

 ---

 # Methods: